-A Guaranteed Complete Guide for Moms to Quit Working & Go Back to School
+A Complete Guide for Moms to Quit Work & Go Back to School

+It is okay and worthwhile for one to quit work and go back to school.
 Education qualifications gives you leverage in your career.
-Through education you acquire knowledge and skills that make you a better employee and person overall.
+Through education you acquire knowledge and skills that make you a better employee and overall person.

 While going back to school for working moms is quite commendable, not many can manage to work, parent, and study at the same time.
 As a result many are hard-pressed and take the option of quitting their jobs to go back to school.